-This section presents management's analysis of the East Bay Municipal Utility District's (the District) financial condition and activities as of December 31, 2023.
-This information should be read in conjunction with the unaudited financial statements for the year ended June 30, 2023.
+This section presents management's analysis of the East Bay Municipal Utility District's (the District) financial condition and activities as of March 31, 2024.
+This information should be read in conjunction with the annual audited financial statements for the year ended June 30, 2023.
 The information in this MD&A is presented under the following headings: